The 2026 issue of Rice Engineering and Computing Magazine is here!

 In the Hedges

-Christina Tringides, an assistant professor of materials science and nanoengineering, has been named a Distinguished Scientist by the Sontag Foundation.
+Christina Tringides, an assistant professor of materials science and nanoengineering, has been named a Distinguished Scientist, a national recognition for early career researchers advancing brain cancer research.

 Latest News Headlines

-Read the latest news about how researchers created a tiny owl made of diamond, how researchers remove 'forever chemicals' from water and the role a Rice alumna played in NASA's Artemis II lunar mission.
+Read the latest news about how our researchers are developing new ways to cool electronics and remove 'forever chemicals' from water.
+Learn about the role a Rice alumna played in NASA's Artemis II lunar mission.

 State of the School